EuroPython/website/data/pages-content/sponsor/information.md

 </details>
 <details>
-  <summary><h2 id="sponsor-blog-post">Sponsor Blog Post</h2></summary>
+  <summary><h2 id="sponsor-blog-post">Technical Study Blog Post</h2></summary>

   For Platinum, Diamond and Keystone Level sponsors, we will run blog posts highlighting the sponsor.
 The Communications team can help you craft a technical case study blog post.
 They will be posted on EuroPython's <a href="https://dev.to/t/europython" target="_blank">dev.to</a> .

   Separately, Diamond and Keystone sponsors get to write one extra technical case study blog post to be published on our regular <a href="https://blog.europython.eu/" target="_blank">EuroPython Blog</a>, which also goes to our Twitter account and mailing lists.
 You may also opt to cross post the same blog across dev.to and the EuropPython blog.

   For each blog post, we will require **at least 3 paragraphs** of text and ideally a picture we can use (if you don't have a picture, we can use your logo as well).

-  The text should be written to highlight technical case study related to Python and address a technically oriented audience.
+  The text should be written to highlight technical case study related to Python, e.g. how you solved a problem or improved performance with Python.
+It should address a technically oriented audience.

   You can check out the <a href="https://blog.europython.eu/europython-2020-introducing-our-keystone-sponsor/" target="_blank">2020 Keystone Sponsor blog post</a> to get an idea.

+  Some good technical case Study examples:
+  - <a href="https://blog.google/technology/research/ai-monk-scale-skin-tone-story/" target="_blank">A closer look at the research to help AI see more skin tones</a>
+  - <a href="https://www.bloomberg.com/company/stories/bloomberg-memray-open-source-profiler-python-code/" target="_blank">Bloomberg publishes Memray</a>
+  - <a href="https://huggingface.co/blog/optimum-inference" target="_blank">Accelerated Inference with Optimum and Transformers Pipelines </a>

   Feel free to tie in any talk/special event you are organising at our conference at the end.
 After you've sent in the draft, we will forward it to our Communications Team for editing.